Week 4: Data Processing

 result = orders.groupby("region")["amount"].sum().compute()

-When to use: datasets larger than RAM and existing Pandas pipelines that need to scale.
+When to consider it: datasets larger than memory, or existing Pandas-style pipelines that need parallel execution.

 Quick Comparison